-This covered cosmetic box features a peony spray carved in relief on the lid.
+This covered cosmetic box features a peony spray on the lid.
 Similar types of boxes were found in Sumatra and other parts of Southeast Asia.
 This was a fairly common item produced in Longquan kilns in China, in the Zhejiang province.
 Longquan celadons were produced in a myriad of forms, and were hugely popular in both the domestic and overseas markets.
 Celadon is a generic French term for wares that derived their green-tone from glazes that were rich in naturally occurring iron-oxide.
 It encompasses the green stoneware of Yue, Yaozhou and Longquan kilns in China.